merylcarey/acmcelwee.github.io/training-with-me.md

 I offer Individual and Partner Personal Training, Small Group Training, and Figure Competition Coaching.

 Set up your Consultation and Fitness Assessment [**here**](/contact) to discuss your goals and determine which program is best for you.
-Initial consultations are $40.
-However, this fee is waived if you sign up for a training package.

 ### What to Expect
 Each session is tailored to your unique body, needs, and goals.
 Whether your goal is to lose fat, gain strength, enhance performance,